The Buffalo replica ship, Wigley Reserve, Glenelg

 Read more about The Buffalo’s history here .

-The original Buffalo no longer exists but a privately owned replica of The Buffalo is moored in the Patawalonga River in Glenelg’s Wigley Reserve, and the City of Holdfast Bay is landlord to the site.
+The original Buffalo no longer exists.
+A privately owned replica of The Buffalo is moored in the Patawalonga River in Glenelg’s Wigley Reserve.
+The City of Holdfast Bay is landlord to the site.

 The replica ship operated for many years as a restaurant but has been disused for some time.
-Recently its former owner sold the replica ship to Mr Troy DeYoung of the DeYoung Group, and Mr DeYoung has just released the concept plans for The Buffalo’s redevelopment.
+Recently its former owner sold the replica ship to Mr Troy DeYoung of the DeYoung Group.
+Mr DeYoung has just released the concept plans for The Buffalo’s redevelopment.

 View the The Buffalo development concept .